redpencilio/deliver-email-service/README.md

 ## Attachments

-Attachments are linked trough  `nmo:hasAttachment` property on the email.
+Attachments are linked through  `nmo:hasAttachment` property on the email.
 The model of the attachment itself is based on [NEPOMUK](http://oscaf.sourceforge.net/nmo.html#nmo:hasAttachment) and the conventions used for the [mu-semtech/file-service](https://github.com/mu-semtech/file-service)

 # Example Structure

-This service relies on a certain structure.
-By default it searches for an "outbox" folder to find the emails that need to be send, a "failbox" for the emails that have failed etc..
-You can modify the structure in the code as needed but in case you want to use the default, then you can migrate the following file: [Migration file](https://github.com/aatauil/app-deliver-email/blob/master/config/migrations/20190122110800-mailbox-folders.sparql)
+This service expects a certain structure in the database to exist.
+By default it searches for an "outbox" folder to find the emails that need to be send, when mails fail to send the service will move them to the "failbox" folder...
+You can modify this structure in the code as needed but in case you want to use the default, then you can migrate the following file to the database: [Migration file](https://github.com/aatauil/app-deliver-email/blob/master/config/migrations/20190122110800-mailbox-folders.sparql)

 If you havent yet worked with the migration service then you can find a detailed explanation on how to migrate a file to your database [HERE](https://github.com/mu-semtech/mu-migrations-service).

-The migration file is included by default when using the example app: (app-deliver-email)[https://github.com/aatauil/app-deliver-email]
+The migration file is included by default when using the example/test app: [app-deliver-email](https://github.com/aatauil/app-deliver-email)
 When the file has succesfully migrated to your database, then the mailbox & folder structure in the backend should look like this:

 ![exampleStructure](https://user-images.githubusercontent.com/52280338/98683867-d361c080-2365-11eb-9c4d-7a800f393106.png)

 <sup><b>Emails & header boxes are displayed only for illustration purposes.
-They are NOT included in the migrations file by default</b></sup>
+They dont come included in the migration file.
+There is a usefull query at the bottom of this readme to create (test) emails.</b></sup>

 <br> <br>
 # Ontology & Prefixes